PCB boards are all around us in every gadget we use. Be it the smartphone or a simple calculator; their function depends on the performance of PCBs.

 • Silkscreen: the silkscreen performs the responsibility of making the printed circuit board readable to technology programmers by adding both numerical and letter indicators.

 • Substrate: the substrate is commonly known as FR4, which is an acronym for Fire Retardant.
 It functions in the provision of a thick layer of foundation for the printed circuit board which of course varies.
+Though you will find their thickness to vary.
+It is the layer that offers rigidity to the PCB.

 It is important to note that there are other types of the board that does not make use of the above-listed materials.
 Instead, they make use of epoxies.
 A disadvantage attached to this type of board is that they are thermally sensitive, which makes them susceptible to fast loss of their lamination.
 One of the ways to recognize this type of board is through the smell they give when undergoing soldering processes.